 Absolutely No Absolutes

 Now before I go to the Bible and try to give you pointers for you to think about, let me tell you something that I found very shocking when I realized it.
 God has ordained, in his mercy, that sometimes very unbelieving people wake up to his reality because of pain — not because of his absence.

-For example, suppose you are a professor in a university and you have absorbed a postmodern mindset that playfully says, “What is right for you is right for you and what is right for me is right for me and what is wrong for you is wrong for you and what is wrong for me is wrong for me and we don’t impose our morality on each other.
-There is no one absolute right and wrong, good and bad, beautiful and ugly.”
-The truth gets squashed down onto our own perceptions and preferences.
+For example, suppose you are a professor in a university, and you have absorbed a postmodern mindset that playfully says, “What is right for you is right for you, and what is right for me is right for me, and what is wrong for you is wrong for you, and what is wrong for me is wrong for me, and we don’t impose our morality on each other.
+There is no one absolute right and wrong, good and bad, beautiful and ugly that gets squashed down onto our own perceptions and preferences.”
 That is just rampant, right?
 That is just rampant.
-And it is playful and it is going to come to an end when that professor walks into a real living holocaust himself.
+And it is playful, and it is going to come to an end when that professor walks into a real, living holocaust himself.

-So whatever the situation is, he walks into an experience of 6 million Jewish people murdered, or 60 million under the Stalinist regime starved and killed in the Gulags, or we are remembering 100 years this year since the Armenian genocide of the Turkish people slaughtering a million and a half Armenians between Turkey and Syria in 1915.
+So whatever the situation is, he walks into an experience of six million Jewish people murdered, or sixty million under the Stalinist regime starved and killed in the Gulags, or we are remembering a hundred years this year since the Armenian genocide of the Turkish people slaughtering a million and a half Armenians between Turkey and Syria in 1915.
 You walk into that as a professor who has been playing word games on tenure with students, fitting them to be destroyed by the world in which they live with this absolute nonsense that, “What is right for you is right for you and what is wrong for me is wrong for me.”
-And suddenly he is so confronted by an evil, he finds welling up out of his heart a statement he thought would never come.
-“That is evil.”
+And suddenly he is so confronted by an evil, he finds welling up out of his heart a statement he thought would never come: “That is evil.”